Keki Mistry

-Keki M. Mistry (born 7 November 1954) is the vice chairman and CEO of Housing Development Finance Corporation (HDFC).
+Keki M. Mistry (born 7 November 1954) is an Indian business executive.
+He was the vice chairman and CEO of Housing Development Finance Corporation (HDFC).
+He became Chairman of HDFC Bank in 2026.

 Early life

-Mistry was born on 7 November 1954 in Mumbai India to a Parsi family.
-Mistry completed his school education from Campion School, Mumbai and a bachelor's degree in commerce from Sydenham college.
-Mistry is a Chartered Accountant from Institute of Chartered Accountants of India.
+Mistry was born on 7 November 1954 in Mumbai to a Parsi family.
+Mistry completed his school education from Campion School, Mumbai and obtained a bachelor's degree in commerce from Sydenham college.
+Mistry is a Chartered Accountant from the Institute of Chartered Accountants of India.

 HDFC

-Mistry joined HDFC in 1981 as an assistant manager accounts, after serving different roles, was appointed as vice chairman and CEO on 1 January 2010.
+Mistry joined HDFC in 1981 as an assistant manager of accounts.
+After serving different roles, he was appointed as vice chairman and CEO on 1 January 2010.
+He became interim chairman of HDFC Bank in 2026.

 Associations

-Mistry is also an executive director HDFC, director HDFC ERGO, director HDFC Standard Life Insurance, non-executive & Independent director of HCL Technologies, director BSE, member Advisory Board Cox & Kings, non-executive non-Independent director at HDFC Bank, director at Mahindra Holidays and Resorts India.
+Mistry is an advisor for Cyrus Poonawalla Group, working closely with Adar Poonawalla.
+He is an independent Operating Advisor at Kedaara.
+Mistry is also an executive director of HDFC, director of HDFC ERGO, director of HDFC Standard Life Insurance, non-executive & Independent director of HCL Technologies, director od BSE, member of the advisory board of Cox & Kings, interim Chairman at HDFC Bank, independent director at Tata Consultancy Services, director at Mahindra Holidays and Resorts India.

 Family

-Mistry is married to Arnaaz, they have a daughter Tinaz, and lives in Mumbai.
+Mistry is married to Arnaaz, they have a daughter Tinaz, and live in Mumbai.
+Tinaz is married to real estate scion, Ashish Raheja, MD and CEO, Raheja Universal.